dhanya-boby/opennms-tutorials-1/session4/Exercise-4-2.md

 The traps sent from the `camera-controller` follow exactly the same pattern as the traps in the previous exercise but they all have an extra string varbind which contains the cameraIdentifier.

-Example traps are provided in [CAMERA-CONTROLLER Trap Examples](../session4/TrapExamplesCAMERA-CONTROLLER.md)
+Example traps are provided for camera_008 in [CAMERA-CONTROLLER Trap Examples](../session4/TrapExamplesCAMERA-CONTROLLER.md)

 These traps match the event configuration here [etc/events/CAMERA-CONTROLLER-MIB.events.xml](../session4/EventTranslator/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc/events/CAMERA-CONTROLLER-MIB.events.xml)